U.S. Chamber of Commerce abruptly ousts top political consultant Scott Reed, alleging leaks

 Asked about allegations he had leaked, Reed responded: “Leaked?
 The board should start doing its proper oversight … and start with term limits on executives.”

 The chamber’s spending on congressional races has for years eclipsed those of other business trade associations.
-In addition to donations to candidates, the chamber has a national grassroots organizing effort engaging local business leaders.
+In addition to donations to candidates, the chamber has a national grass-roots organizing effort engaging local business leaders.

 Donohue said in his message to the executive committee of the board that those efforts will continue uninterrupted, as will plans to support the nomination of Judge Amy Coney Barrett to the Supreme Court and to help “the nation’s economy recover.”